 1:10 AM (approximately) – It’s probably best at this moment that 3-D and I go our separate ways.
 For Part 3, that neolithic gimmick, a favorite of mid-’80s genre hucksters, was equally a font of creativity and an albatross around its figurative neck.
 Those of you who routinely pay the big bucks to see the latest from DC, Marvel, or Michael Bay in 3-D probably haven’t experienced 90+ minutes of the joy that is your eyes trying to interpret spatial geography while marinating in red and blue cellophane, and I don’t recommend it to anyone but the truly committed.
 I just enjoy single vision renderings of characters and objects in living color too much.
 As this screening proved, I actually like Part 3 a good bit more than I routinely give it credit.
 Some of the 3-D gags looked just great, especially as the film itself picked up toward the end.
 At the same time, I took the glasses off altogether for a five-or-so-minute stretch during the middle distance and didn’t terribly mind the difference.

-1:11 AM – Paul’s campfire yarn to his impressionable troops from Part 2, in which the concept of Jason was finally broached independent of Mrs. Voorhees’ elliptical, entertainingly toothy ramblings, is repurposed, with the help of three films’ worth of footage and an ace editor, into one hell of pre-title montage.
+1:11 AM – Paul’s campfire yarn to his impressionable junior counselor troops from Part 2, in which the concept of Jason was finally broached independent of Mrs. Voorhees’ elliptical, entertainingly toothy ramblings, is repurposed, with the help of three films’ worth of footage and an ace editor, into what is undeniably one hell of pre-title montage.
 The previous opening salvos all leaned far too much on their predecessors’ endings, begging the question of how you can already be out of new ideas before even trying one.
 It just seems an amateurish tactic.
-To a man, the pre-titles are my least favorite part of their respective movies, with due respect to Alice’s fever dream recap from Part 2, though Part 4 at least tries hard to buck that trend.
-Ridiculous as that might seem in retrospect, The Final Chapter really was once envisioned as being Jason’s last ride, and, as such, Paramount, previously content to merely distribute the films widely and count the proceeds, allowed for a level of extra production heft befitting the occasion.
+To a one, the pre-titles are my least favorite part of their respective movies, with due respect to Alice’s fever dream recap from Part 2, though Part 4 at least tries hard to buck that trend.
+Ridiculous as it might seem in retrospect, The Final Chapter really was once envisioned as being Jason’s last ride, and, as such, Paramount, previously content to merely distribute the films widely and count the proceeds, allowed a level of extra production heft befitting the occasion.

 1:13 AM – I mentioned Part 2’s extended hybrid flashback/contemporary telenovela of an opening before, which definitely sticks out among the big four’s various bumbling pre-title attempts.
 Oddly enough, it wouldn’t be until The Final Chapter’s obnoxiously ill-conceived immediate sequel that we finally got a pre-title sequence that featured no footage from a previous movie whatsoever…unless, of course, you count the timeless wonder that was then-fourteen-year-old Corey Feldman’s face.
 Whether this was a legitimate attempt to finally switch things up or just a painfully on-the-nose preemptive nod to that film’s abiding cheapness is something I guess we’ll never truly know, but I’m voting for the latter, since almost everything The Final Chapter was – creative, intense, both relatable and engaging on-screen and highly competent off – would be eschewed wholesale by A New Beginning, leaving intact only its prodigious body count and manic preoccupation with sex.
 You know, the essentials.